 In a recent GQ Magazine article, Andrew Hankinson offered a rather scathing critique of MLS supporter culture using several members of Sons of Ben, the Philadelphia Union supporters group, as his guinea pigs.
 Turns out, his efforts weren’t entirely appreciated on this side of the pond.

-But without turning this into a debate of cultural relativism where everyone has a valid point or trying to determine who is right or wrong, we probably can accept Hankinson’s view that MLS supporter culture is rife with contradiction and comedy.
+But, without turning this into a debate about cultural relativism, we can probably accept Hankinson’s view that MLS supporter culture is rife with contradiction and comedy.
 How else do you explain someone who explicitly identifies as a skinhead, but wants to reject all the connotations that accompany the skinhead movement?
 What else can you say about professionals and suburbanites who obviously yearn to be pseudo-hooligans in spite of claims to the contrary, yet, from my completely unempirical studies, are more likely to have only brawled on Xbox?
 While these extreme characterizations hide much of the gray areas, you would have to be a willfully naive observer to ignore these glaring themes in US soccer.
 But let’s not let Mr. Hankinson forget that his terraces aren’t exactly full of tatted up brawlers anymore either.
 Poseurness is certainly not, and never has been, exclusively American.
 In fact, most fans on both sides of the Atlantic largely participate to simply enjoy the camaraderie and support their teams.

 1. Instead of singing, we could perform spoken word.
 We invented spoken word.

 2. We could all dress in denim from head to toe, wear headbands made of bacon, sing country ballads, hum jazz tunes, and freestyle all of our game commentary.